ckaestne/seaibib/README.md

 Ishikawa, Fuyuki, and Yutaka Matsuno. "[Continuous argument engineering: Tackling uncertainty in machine learning based systems](https://www.researchgate.net/profile/Yutaka_Matsuno2/publication/327113121_Continuous_Argument_Engineering_Tackling_Uncertainty_in_Machine_Learning_Based_Systems_SAFECOMP_2018_Workshops_ASSURE_DECSoS_SASSUR_STRIVE_and_WAISE_Vasteras_Sweden_September_18_2018_Proceedings/links/5dd2b18392851c382f4999d9/Continuous-Argument-Engineering-Tackling-Uncertainty-in-Machine-Learning-Based-Systems-SAFECOMP-2018-Workshops-ASSURE-DECSoS-SASSUR-STRIVE-and-WAISE-Vaesteras-Sweden-September-18-2018-Procee.pdf)."
 In *International Conference on Computer Safety, Reliability, and Security*, pp. 14-21.
 Springer, Cham, 2018.

 > Well argued short position paper on how to integrate uncertainty and monitoring in safety cases and goal modeling notations.
-Essentially acknowledges that not all problems can be foreseen, but instead provides means to express uncertainty and a mandate to monitor the system in production and add more concerns and evidence when new problem categories are surfaced.
+Essentially acknowledges that not all problems can be foreseen, but instead provides means to express uncertainty and a mandate to monitor the system in production and add more codncerns and evidence when new problem categories are surfaced.

 Kaestner, Christian. “[Why Robustness is not Enough for Safety and Security in Machine Learning](https://towardsdatascience.com/why-robustness-is-not-enough-for-safety-and-security-in-machine-learning-1a35f6706601).”
 Medium Blog Post 2021.

 > My attempt to understand the robustness discussion and how it would be useful for practical safety and security concerns in software systems that use ML components.
 Explains the problem and then argues that robustness is a very narrow technical property with limited practical value, argues that safety must really be considered at the system level.

+Slovic, Paul.
+“Perception of risk.” *Science* 236 4799 (1987): 280-5 .

+> A high-level overview of how lay people approach risk not objectively, but how additional factors like dread and a lack of control play a big role in perceiving risk.
+In contrast, well understood, present, concrete and voluntary risks are perceived as less important.
+Useful for framing how automation with ML might be perceived as particularly risky in some applications and explanations might shift risk perceptions, as well as explaining for where people prefer regulation.

 ## 9. Security & Privacy